 But, personally, I am fed up with these online studies, as I don’t get much out of them.
 My classmates are also worried about their studies and asking the university to hold classes during this pandemic.

-I'm also a part-time worker with a job in a local restaurant.
+I’m also a part-time worker with a job in a local restaurant.
 We continue to operate and serve our community under tight restrictions.
-Patrons can't eat inside the restaurant, and we're visited once or twice a week from local authorities to make sure we're obeying rules.
+Patrons can’t eat inside the restaurant, and we’re visited once or twice a week by local authorities to make sure we’re obeying rules.

 We have a total of 90 team members working within our dining establishment, and everyone is affected due to this lockdown.
 Our normal working hours are being cut as we have fewer customers.